ARMmbed/mbed-os-5-docs/docs/porting/target/mpu.md

 To enable MPU support in Mbed OS, add the `MPU` label in the `device_has` option of the target's section in the `targets.json` file.

 Targets with a standard ARMv7-M or ARMv8-M MPU, indicated by `__MPU_PRESENT` being defined to 1 in the target's CMSIS header, only need the `MPU` label in the `device_has` for MPU support.
-This pulls in a common Mbed OS MPU driver, so in this case a target specific driver is not needed.
+This pulls in a common Mbed OS MPU driver, so you don't need a target-specific driver.

 Targets with a standard ARMv7-M or ARMv8-M MPU needing to override the common Mbed OS MPU driver can do so by defining `MBED_MPU_CUSTOM`.
-This removes the common Mbed OS MPU driver from builds so a target specific one can be used instead.
+This removes the common Mbed OS MPU driver from builds, so you can use a target-specific one, instead.

 ### Testing